OpenCTI-Platform/docs/docs/administration/enterprise.md

 Organizations segregation is a way to segregate your data considering the organization associated to the users.
 Useful when your platform aims to share data to multiple organizations that have access to the same OpenCTI platform.
 Please read [Organizations RBAC](../administration/organization-segregation.md) to get more information.

+### Authorized Members

+On the top of organizations management and segregation, use authorized members to restrict access to a specifc instance (entity/observable).
+This is particually useful if a specific incident occurs and you need to hide the case tracking the resolution to all the users of the platform, or to control who can edit, who can view and who can manage the entity.

 ### Full text indexing

 Full text indexing grants improved searches across structured and unstructured data.
 OpenCTI classic searches are based on metadata fields (e.g. title, description, type) while advanced indexing capability  enables  searches  to  be  extended  to  the document’s contents.
 Please read [File indexing](../administration/file-indexing.md) to get all information.